bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *[Chi-Square Test [Simply explained]: DATAtab (2022)](https://www.youtube.com/watch?v=rpKzq64GA9Y)*

 > Web testing often goes beyond A/B testing and tests multiple treatments at once.
 The chi-square test is used with count data to test how well it fits some expected distribution.
 The most common use of the chi-square statistic in statistical practice is with r × c contingency tables, to assess whether the null hypothesis of independence among variables is reasonable.

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+> The chi-square statistic is a general measure of the dissimilarity between the observed and expected counts.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What is the difference between a chi-square test and a correlation?
 > Both correlations and chi-square tests can test for relationships between two variables.
 However, a correlation is used when you have two quantitative variables and a chi-square test of independence is used when you have two categorical variables.